 Good emotional health is being aware of, understanding and managing our whole range of emotions.
 Positive relationships support us to build healthy beliefs about ourselves and others.

 There are seven components of emotional health, and while each is important within its own right, it’s how they work together that forms our emotional health.

-We've created an infographic that explains why this is important - read it in our blog.
+We've created an infographic that explains why emotional health is important.

 All our work is underpinned by the Nurturing Programme which provides adults and children with the understanding, skills and ability to lead emotionally healthy lives, build resilience, empathy, self-esteem and support positive relationships.

 The American child psychologist Dr Stephen J. Bavolek developed The Nurturing Programme based on his research into family interactions where he identified four destructive parental behaviour patterns.

 The Nurturing Programme was developed to address these, and uses the following four constructs as building blocks of emotionally healthy relationships: